16A9DA/CS50AI/README.md

-# CS50 Introduction to Aritificial Intelligence with Python
+# CS50 Aritificial Intelligence with Python
-The following repo stores my project that were completed for AI course of Harvard Introduction to AI using python.
+The following repo stores my projects for certification of CS50,each different branch is of a different topic.